Mob Squad (fans): Celebrities

 Given Los Angeles' extensive history in both the film and music industries; numerous celebrity fans have displayed support for the team, either during their original tenure in California or since their return in 2016.
 Rage Against the Machine guitarist Tom Morello has been another longtime supporter of the team, even naming his son Roman in honor of former Rams' quarterback Roman Gabriel.
 Actor Terry Crews is a famous fan of the team, with his connections with the franchise originating from the early 1990s in which he was drafted by the Rams during his brief NFL career.
 Actor Danny Trejo recalls sneaking through the fence at the Los Angeles Memorial Coliseum to watch numerous Rams games as a child.
-In addition to Trejo, numerous celebrities such as Kendrick Lamar, Bryan Cranston, or Taran Killam were often spotted at the Rams' training camp in Irvine, California.
+In addition to Trejo, numerous celebrities such as YG, Kendrick Lamar, Lexie Brown, Coco Jones, Camille Hyde, Storm Reid, Bryan Cranston or Taran Killam were often spotted at the Rams' training camp in Irvine, California.
 Most recently; actress Brenda Song has been spotted regularly attending the team's training camp in El Segundo and numerous home games, alongside her husband Macaulay Culkin.